-Our study found most domains lost Impressions (online visibility) for generic, short keywords between one to three words long.
+Our study found most domains lost Impressions (online visibility) for generic, short-tail keywords between one to three words long.

 The reason may have been due to the algorithm update where Google cleaned up the search results.
 Simply put: in the case where queries were too generic and the search intent was not clear, Google adjusted the results favoring larger, more well known domains since big brands serve a broad audience intent.